Rye House, Hertfordshire: Early Modern period

 In 1517 William Parr was living at Rye House; it was the main family home for the Parrs, Catherine Parr and Anne Parr also, after their father's death, until 1531.
 It passed in 1577 to Joyce Frankland from her husband William.
 The Frankland family sold it to the Baeshe family, in 1619.

 It was later the setting of the Rye House Plot.
 In 1683, when the putative plot was actively being discussed, it was occupied by Richard Rumbold, one of the conspirators.
 It was bought by the Fieldes family in 1676, in the person of the Hertford MP Edmund Feilde (or Field).
 A short film was made about the Rye House Plot in the late 1920s.

 From the 19th century

 By 1834 Rye House had become a workhouse.
 Subsequently (William) Henry Teale developed it into a tourist attraction, buying the house and 50 acres in 1864.
 There were a maze and a bowling green, among other features.
 An affray there in 1885 between Catholic excursionists and Orangemen led to a question in the House of Commons.
+In 1870, Teale acquired the Great Bed of Ware and put it to use in his pleasure garden.
 In 1911 it was described as a hotel.
-In 1870, Teale acquired the Great Bed of Ware and put it to use in his pleasure garden.
 After interest in the garden waned in the 1920s, the bed was bought by the Victoria and Albert Museum in 1931.
 The moat was put to uses including growing water cress.
 The part that had been filled in was excavated in the 1980s.